Key insights

 Hospital acquired conditions (HAC) reduction program

-CMS proposes adding a validation reconsideration process to the HAC reduction program, giving hospitals the opportunity to request reconsideration of their final validation scores.
+CMS finalizes adding a validation reconsideration process to the HAC reduction program, giving hospitals the opportunity to request reconsideration of their final validation scores, and modifies the targeting criteria for data validation to include hospitals that received an extraordinary circumstances exception during data periods validated beginning with FY 2027 program year, affecting CY 2024 discharges.

 Hospital readmission reduction program (HRRP)